 - Policy & Systems: Does legislation support and protect students?
 Is any form of impairment overlooked or ignored?
 Does the university have internal systems in place to ensure that it is as accessible as possible for all students?
 Do students know staff whom they can talk to if accessibility issues arise?
 Is disability-related discrimination dealt with appropriately by staff?

-Moreover, value-for-money is reduced further for students in unis with high levels of inaccessibility, a factor that affects folx who are also working-class to the greatest extent in the long-term.
+Moreover, value-for-money is reduced further for students in unis with high levels of inaccessibility, a factor that affects working-class to the greatest extent in the long-term.
 Although a minority of universities have improved accessibility levels dramatically following Equality Act legislature, there is still much work to be done, especially in Russell group universities which are statistically likelier to be inaccessible to students.
-This is because of historic building design & archaic attitudes towards disability that are held by some senior staff.
+This is because of historic building design and archaic attitudes towards disability that are held by some senior staff.